cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/view-rulesets.md

 ## View available rulesets

-You can list the available rulesets for a zone, account, or Phase.
+You can list the available rulesets for a zone, account, or phase.

 <details>
 <summary>Example: View available rulesets at the zone level</summary>